Pukka Modern Slavery Act Statement - 2022

 3. Structure, business and supply chains

-Pukka is an organic herbal tea and herbal supplements business, sourcing approximately 1,600 tonnes of 200 different herbal raw materials, farmed or wild collected from 55 countries.
+Pukka is an organic herbal tea business, sourcing approximately 1,600 tonnes of 200 different herbal raw materials, farmed or wild collected from 55 countries.
 Our supply chain is global.
 We work with many customers and partners to deliver Pukka’s herbal creations in more than fifty countries.
 We categorise our supply chain into herbal raw materials, packaging and finished goods.
-In 2022, our finished goods include tea, supplements and gifting (Pukkaware).
+In 2022, our finished goods include tea and gifting (Pukkaware).

 For our teas and Pukkaware, we partner with trusted third-party manufacturers to make our products, including sourcing raw materials, blending and packing.
 Our partners are businesses with whom we have long-standing relationships and who are also licenced to handle organic and Fair for Life certified materials.
 For our tea product we have two such suppliers; One based in the United Kingdom and one in Germany.
 We have traded with both these partners for over ten years and are proud of our long-term supply relationships.